Autism screening & diagnostic support

 Play-based

 Children have fun participating in the ADOS-2—it’s not like going to the doctor!
-During the 30 to 60-minute assessment, our clinicians engage in play and activities tailored to your child’s age and developmental abilities.
+During the 30 to 60-minute assessment, our clinicians engage in play and activities tailored to your child’s age and abilities.

 Scoring

-Following the assessment, scores are calculated that indicate how closely the child’s behaviors in key areas match autism characteristics.
+Following the evaluation, scores are calculated that indicate how closely the child’s behaviors in key areas match autism characteristics.
 The score and a summary are sent to the child’s pediatrician or referring provider to incorporate into their diagnostic process and recommendations.

 Frequently asked questions